sou3mar/devops-in-practice-workshop/instructions/13-pipeline-as-code.md

 ### Extracting and configuring the PetClinic Pipeline as Code

 First, let's export the current configuration to the YAML configuration format.
 Click on the "ADMIN" menu and select "Pipelines".
-Click on "Export using" for "PetClinc" pipeline and select the "YAML Configuration Plugin" option. tab.
+Click on "Download" icon for "PetClinc" pipeline and select the "YAML Configuration Plugin" option. tab.
 This will download a file called `PetClinic.gocd.yaml`, that you can move to the root of the project.